pgoodall/heif-convert/README.md

 # heif-convert
-A python3 script to convery HEIC files to another image format
+A python3 script to convert HEIC files to another image format